Meet the Veterinarians & Team of St.Francis Animal Hospital. We’re proud to provide exceptional vet care for your pets.

 Melina Erb works as a customer service representative here at St. Francis.
 She had no previous veterinary experience but was hired because of her wonderful personality and desire to learn.
 Her father raised boxers and rabbits and her grandfather raised beagles and foxhounds for fox hunts.
 These experiences gave a Melina a deep love for all animals.
 Her menagerie at home includes 3 pups and a Holland lop bunny named Chewy.
 Mel belongs to Reality Church in Lancaster, the SPCA and Best Friends Animal Sanctuary.
 When not at work, she enjoys spending time with her wonderful husband and family.
 Melina is quite the artist and expresses her creativity in what is known as Coastal Art.
 She transforms, dried seaweed, shells, and sea glass into wonderful works of art.
 What is Melina’s superpower?
 Her compassion for animals and children.

-Sierra Shoff completed her book studies as a Veterinary Assistant at Lancaster County Career & Technology Center and is currently completing her externship here at St. Francis.
-She will graduate with a certificate in Veterinary Assisting.
+Sierra Shoff completed her book studies as a Veterinary Assistant at Lancaster County Career & Technology Center and then completed her externship here at St. Francis.
 As with all of us here at St. Francis, her love of animals is what prompted her to study in veterinary medicine.
 Sierra plays an integral part in keeping our treatment area running smoothly, seeing that items are well stocked, and items are readied for the next patient.